 Colombia's visa system has three main categories.
 Your situation — how long you want to stay, whether you're working, investing, or joining a spouse — determines which applies.

 Type V — Visitor Visa.
 The entry point for most expats.
 Includes the Nómada Digital category, designed for remote workers who earn income outside Colombia.
 Valid for up to 2 years, with multiple entry.
-Requirements include proof of income (typically USD 684/month or 3× minimum wage), a work contract or client invoices, and a Colombian address.
+Requirements include proof of income (3× minimum wage — roughly USD 1,530/month in 2026), a work contract or client invoices, and a Colombian address.
 We prepare and submit the complete application to the Cancillería.

 Type M — Migrant Visa.
 For longer-term residents.
-Key subcategories include: Inversionista (for foreign nationals holding shares in a Colombian S.A.S. valued at 100 SMMLV or more), Cónyuge (spouse of a Colombian citizen or permanent resident), and Trabajador (employee of a Colombian company with a formal work contract).
-M visas can be renewed annually and, after five years, qualify you to apply for permanent residency.
+Key subcategories include: Socio o Propietario (foreign nationals holding shares in a Colombian S.A.S. valued at 100 SMMLV or more — roughly USD 51,000 in 2026; the larger foreign-capital Inversionista routes require 350–650 SMMLV), Cónyuge (spouse of a Colombian citizen or permanent resident), and Trabajador (employee of a Colombian company with a formal work contract).
+M visas are issued for terms of up to three years and, after five years of continuous M status, qualify you to apply for permanent residency.

 We manage every document, every government interaction, and every deadline so you don't have to navigate it alone.